100+ Posh AF Baby Names for Girls

 This name is derived from the gemstone Opal and is a name usually picked for babies born in October.

 An English baby girls name referring to the lovely primrose flower.
+Made famous again from the Hunger Games Trilogy.

 A name that has been steadily growing in popularity, Penelope is a fancy name with Greek roots.